All Episodes

 And the Democrats and the establishment types in the Republican Party went in there.

-And that is the true indicator of the strength of the Tea Party and of I would say that the weakness of the establishment and the Republican establishment wanted to get rid of Walter Jones because he went against the leadership on the debt limit vote and a couple of other really defining things.
+And the Republican establishment wanted to get rid of Walter Jones because he went against the leadership on the debt limit vote and a couple of other really defining things.

-And the Democrats piled on, and they wanted his seat, and it went up in flames.
+And the Democrats piled on and they wanted his seat and it went up in flames.

 Walter Jones held on.